 Everyone.
 We encourage participation from all interested people - from all disciplines and backgrounds - who are interested in Earth-centred thinking and governance.
-This course is suitable for anyone who would like to engage with a positive vision for the future of the Earth community and human governance.
+This course is suitable for anyone who would like to engage with a positive vision for the future of the Earth community and strengthen their role in building Earth-centred human governance.